ahmedrangel/instagram-media-scraper/README.md

     8. Copy your **X-Ig-App-Id** code.

     ```diff
-    - Your cookie will stop working if you log out or switch accounts, you will need to get it again.
+    - Your cookie will expire if you log out or switch accounts, you will need to get it again.
     ```

 ![scraper](https://github.com/ahmedrangel/instagram-media-scraper/assets/50090595/4cc339ea-a314-4696-8fc2-eaa756d4018e)